The country known to have more sheep than people recently announced a nationwide ban on the cruel practice of mulesing, amid critical consumer demand.

 The good news?
 South Australia leads country in treatment of lambs

-On the upside, Animal Ethics Pty Ltd’s report found that 82 per cent of lambs undergoing mulesing in SA between 2013 and 2015 received pain relief via anaesthetic sprays.
+On the upside, Animal Ethics Pty Ltd (the Australian company that developed the anaesthetic spray Tri-Solfen®) reported in 2015 that 82 per cent of lambs undergoing mulesing in SA between 2013 and 2015 received pain relief via anaesthetic sprays.
 This was the highest rate among sheep producers using the sprays in Australia.

 The main reason for SA taking a lead can be found in our State’s 2012 Animal Welfare Regulations.
 These regulations require all lambs to have appropriate pain relief prior to and during mulesing.